aphp/Cohort360-QueryExecutor/README.md

     maxDate?: string, // with the standard format {year}-{month}-{day}, eg. for 2024-01-25 datePreference?: string[], // resource reference field of the date to filter dateIsNotNull?: boolean
 }

+type UNIQUE_FIELD = {
+    name?: string, // The fhir resource field to verify, for now only codes are supported and it is not need to fill this field which is ignored
+    operator: string, // The operator to use for the verification
+    n: number // The number of unique values
+}

 type TEMPORAL_CONSTRAINT = {